A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 2. Sab pa fronte!

-“Sap pa fronte!” is the comparison of “Sap!” and lets everybody know that you’re feeling fabulous.
-Or that you like something very much.
+“Sap pa fronte!” is a comparison of “Sap!” and lets everybody know that you’re feeling fabulous or that you like something very much.

 3. Sebim